Stapleford

 others in the region was given to William Peverel (the Lord

-of Stapleford), and the Doomsday survey records that in
+of Stapleford), and the Domesday survey records that in

 1086 these manors were held by Robert de Heriz under the